 Refer yourself or a child by contacting us on 020 7641 4000 9am to 5pm weekdays (or the Emergency Duty Team on 020 7641 2388 outside these hours) or ask a professional you are working with to help.
 We will need to talk to you and your family to find out what your needs are and what we can offer you and agree a way forward.
 You may be referred to a community or voluntary agency, or might be offered support through our family hub / children's centres or via our Early Help service.

-If you are a professional and you have concerns about a child you are working with you should discuss this with the family and once you have gained their consent you should complete a MARF (Multi-agency Assessment and Referral Form).
+If you are a professional and you have concerns about a child you are working with you should discuss this with the family and complete a MAARF (Multi-Agency Assessment and Referral Form).
 This will allow you to securely submit information about the child which will help inform our contact.
-The first time you submit a MARF you will need to register on the system.
+The first time you submit a MAARF you will need to register on the system.
+You should complete this form if you need to make a referral to Family Services or Early Help that is not an emergency.
 If you are concerned a child is at immediate risk of harm you should call the phone numbers listed above.

 As outlined in our Early Help Strategy 2019 – 2022, From Surviving to Thriving, we offer a range of training courses for all Early Help staff working in Westminster.
 You can find our training brochure in the 'downloads' section of our Early Help page along with more information on how to book etc.